Skip to main content

 What is Fail2Ban?

-If you have enabled SSH, please check the login history of your Linux server.
+If you have enabled SSH, please check the login history of your Linux server or view the SSH logs.
 You’ll be surprised to see a huge number of IPs that try to log in to your server via SSH.

 If you have no mechanism in place to deter these login attempts, your system is susceptible to bruteforce attack.
 Basically, a script/bot will keep on attempting SSH connection your system by trying various combination of username and passwords.